Spectral quality

 Adduct information can be provided in two ways

-The specified adduct has implications on the possible molecular formula candidates of a feature and consequently on the fingerprint prediction, compound class predictions and the molecular structure hit.
+The specified adduct will affect the possible molecular formula candidates of a feature and consequently the fingerprint prediction, compound class prediction, and molecular structure hit.

-Note: In SIRIUS 6 we abandoned the concept of using the ionization (e.g. [M+H]+) in the formula annotation step and expanding the adduct (e.g. [M+H]+ to [M+H-H2O]+) in the structure database search step.
-Now, the entire adduct is used from the beginning on.
+Note: In SIRIUS 6 we have moved away from using ionization (e.g. [M+H]+) in the formula annotation step and expanding with the adduct (e.g. [M+H]+ to [M+H-H2O]+) in the structure database search step.
+Instead, the entire adduct is now used from the beginning on.

 Two specific details must be noted: